zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture204.7.png)

-- Click on the Traditional Dashboard **Hamburger Menu**, and notice the limited set of available services
+- Click on the Traditional Dashboard **Hamburger Menu**, and view the limited set of available services

     ![](images/studentguide/Picture204.8.png)